vimeo/carbon-tagger/README.md

 * forward_lines channel buffering, so that runtime doesn't have to switch Gs all the time?
 * GOMAXPROCS

-# installation
+# building

-* if you already have a working Go setup, adjust accordingly:
+if you already have a working Go setup, adjust accordingly:

 ```
 mkdir -p ~/go/
 export GOPATH=~/go
 go get github.com/Vimeo/carbon-tagger
 ```
+# installation

 * install a database and create the tables, I test using mysql. but it should be trivial to support others.